barracudanetworks/ngf-azure-templates/contrib/CGF-Custom-ControlCenter/README.md

 This requires that [Programmatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/) is enabled for the Barracuda CloudGen Control Center BYOL images.
 Barracuda recommends use of **D**, **D_v2**, **F** or newer series.
 For the automatic configuration using the REST API, Ansible is required.
 Ansible is deployed within the Azure Cloud Shell by default.

 You can enable programatic deployment via Powershell using the Cloud Shell feature in the portal.
-Below are two powershell examples for byol and hourly, please adapt as required to your version of powershell and byol or hourly license requirement.
+Below are two powershell examples for byol and cgf-hourly, please adapt as required to your version of powershell and byol or cgf-hourly license requirement.

 `Get-AzMarketplaceTerms -Publisher "barracudanetworks" -Product "barracuda-ng-cc " -Name "byol" | Set-AzMarketplaceTerms -Accept`